themorgantown/ia-mirror/README.md

 ## Troubleshooting
 - If the image cannot find `ia`, ensure the `internetarchive` package version installed in the image provides the `ia` CLI (we pin with `IA_PYPI_VERSION` build arg).
 You can also bind a local `ia` binary into `/app/ia`.
+- If you hit an issue, make an issue: https://github.com/themorgantown/ia-mirror/issues

 # Security